nutanix/libvfio-user/docs/vfio-user.rst

 * *data_fd* is unused in vfio-user, as the ``VFIO_USER_MIG_DATA_READ`` and ``VFIO_USER_MIG_DATA_WRITE`` messages are used instead for migration data transport.

+Direct State Transitions
+""""""""""""""""""""""""

+The device migration FSM is a Mealy machine, so actions are taken upon the arcs between FSM states.
+The following transitions need to be supported by the server, a subset of those defined in ``<linux/vfio.h>`` (``enum vfio_device_mig_state``).

+* ``RUNNING -> STOP``, ``STOP_COPY -> STOP``: Stop the operation of the device.
+  The ``STOP_COPY`` arc terminates the data transfer session.

+* ``RESUMING -> STOP``: Terminate the data transfer session.
+Complete processing of the migration data.
+Stop the operation of the device.
+If the delivered data is found to be incomplete, inconsistent, or otherwise invalid, fail the ``SET`` command and optionally transition to the ``ERROR`` state.

+* ``PRE_COPY -> RUNNING``: Terminate the data transfer session.
+The device is now fully operational.

+* ``STOP -> RUNNING``: Start the operation of the device.

+* ``RUNNING -> PRE_COPY``, ``STOP -> STOP_COPY``: Begin the process of saving
+  the device state.
+The device operation is unchanged, but data transfer begins.
+  ``PRE_COPY`` and ``STOP_COPY`` are referred to as the "saving group" of states.

+* ``PRE_COPY -> STOP_COPY``: Continue to transfer migration data, but stop
+  device operation.

+* ``STOP -> RESUMING``: Start the process of restoring the device state.
+The internal device state may be changed to prepare the device to receive the migration data.

+The ``STOP_COPY -> PRE_COPY`` transition is explicitly not allowed and should return an error if requested.

+``ERROR`` cannot be specified as a device state, but any transition request can be failed and then move the state into ``ERROR`` if the server was unable to execute the requested arc AND was unable to restore the device into any valid state.
+To recover from ``ERROR``, ``VFIO_USER_DEVICE_RESET`` must be used to return back to ``RUNNING``.

+If ``PRE_COPY`` is not supported, arcs touching it are removed.

+Complex State Transitions
+"""""""""""""""""""""""""

+The remaining possible transitions are to be implemented as combinations of the above FSM arcs.
+As there are multiple paths, the path should be selected based on the following rules:

+* Select the shortest path.

+* The path cannot have saving group states as interior arcs, only start/end states.

 ``VFIO_DEVICE_FEATURE_DMA_LOGGING_START`` / ``VFIO_DEVICE_FEATURE_DMA_LOGGING_STOP``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""